 Those were a good 860 kilometers hitchhiking from my freecamping spot at the Amalfi Coast to Savona.
 Here you can see where I freecamped along the Amalfi Coast.
+The road here is so beautiful.
+If I had the necessary money and the courage to drive a motorbike or scooter on the Amalfi Coast, that would probably be the best way to enjoy it.
 You can see the bendy tree, and if you turn around you’ll see the hill with the transmission tower.

 A Fast Hitchhiking Day to Savona